febos/SQUARNA/README.md

 # Installation & Dependencies

-1) Clone the GitHub repository by typing:
+Clone the GitHub repository by typing:

 	git clone https://github.com/febos/SQUARNA

-2) For C++ version compile the code by typing:

-	TODO

 SQUARNA requires Python3 of at least 3.8 version along with a (hopefully) arbitrary version of NumPy library.